 Employers like people who get things done.
 Reservists are trained to take action no matter how difficult the task.

 Few jobs are as demanding as being in a real or simulated combat situation.

-Planning is vital to every military activity so Argylls have plenty of experience deciding how to achieve objectives as effectively as possible, within time and resource constraints.
+Planning is vital to every military activity, so Argylls have plenty of experience with deciding how to achieve objectives as effectively as possible within time and resource constraints.

 Employers want staff who can resolve problems for them.
 Reservists learn how to look at a problem from all angles, taking into account the resources available, risk factors, and so on.

 Argylls have experience working in numerous teams as well as with people from all walks of life and cultures.

 Reservists also develop a whole range of practical skills, such as those related to health and safety.
 Weapons and parade drills advance their precision, coordination, and accuracy - useful skills if they use expensive machinery or technology in their civilian careers.
 On top of this, they learn military skills that enable them to routinely practice resourcefulness, perseverance, and the ability to improvise in unfamiliar or difficult circumstances.